sjdlabgroup/SAHMI/README.md

 ## 3. Single-cell k-mer analysis

-The next step is tabulating k-mer statistics across individual barcodes using the script `sckmer.r`.
-This function counts the number of k-mers and unique k-mers assigned to a taxon across barcodes.
+The next step is tabulating k-mer statistics across individual barcodes using the script `sckmer.r` for paired end data and `sckmer_unpaired.r` for unpaired/single-end sequence data.
+These functions count the number of k-mers and unique k-mers assigned to a taxon across barcodes.
 The cell barcode and unique molecular identifier (UMI) are used to identify unique barcodes and reads.
 Data is reported for taxa of pre-specified ranks (default genus + species) taking into account all subsequently higher resolution ranks.
 Reads with any k-mers mapped to the host (e.g. human) are discarded.
 Reads with &gt;50% of the k-mers map outside the taxon's lineage are also discarded.
 The output is a table of barcodes, taxonomic IDs, number of k-mers, and number of unique k-mers.

 `sckmer.r`